Ahmedafify98/Flix-store/README.md

 - Wide range of products
 - Competitive pricing
 - Clean and simple design
-- Focus on user-friendly experience
+- Focus on a user-friendly experience

 ## Built With